 The board of education supports all employees who in good faith make a report under North Carolina’s mandated reporting laws.

+The superintendent shall develop any necessary procedures for making a report or otherwise implementing this policy.

 Duty to Report Certain Crimes Against Children to Local Law Enforcement